i2p/i2p.www/i2p2www/spec/ssu2.rst

 Overview
 ========

-This proposal describes an authenticated key agreement protocol to improve the resistance of [SSU]_ to various forms of automated identification and attacks.
+This specification defines an authenticated key agreement protocol to improve the resistance of [SSU]_ to various forms of automated identification and attacks.

-The proposal is organized as follows: the security goals are presented, followed by a discussion of the basic protocol.
-Next, a complete specification of all protocol messages is given.
-Finally, router addresses and version identification are discussed.

 As with other I2P transports, SSU2 is defined for point-to-point (router-to-router) transport of I2NP messages.